 This page lists Frequently Asked Questions relevant to students who are considering transferring to the University of Illinois to major in Integrative Biology.
 Other FAQs on the SIB web site are relevant to:

 As the name implies, the School of Molecular and Cellular Biology (MCB) has a heavy emphasis on cells and the molecules that make them function, including DNA.
 Integrative Biology (IB), on the other hand, has an emphasis on systems biology, in which the relationship of one component is studied in relation to other components.
-IB is closest to what most people think of as biology.

 Yes, students must satisfactorily complete course work equivalent to these two courses prior to admission.
+IB advisors also strongly suggest taking General Chemistry before transferring.
+Other recommended courses include Organic Chemistry, Physics and Calculus.

 This depends on the number of credit hours transferred to UI.
 The College of Liberal Arts and Sciences requires a certain number of credit hours to be earned here on campus.
 If you take summer courses here, these will count toward these residency requirements.
 You should contact your LAS Records Officer in the Student Affairs Office for more detailed information.